Sarah269/sarah269/README.md

 Project Manager.
 Analyst.
 Problem-solver.
 Collaborator
 -------------------------------------------------------

-IT professional with experience working with application teams and developers to deliver projects.
-I have worked on projects for data warehouses and data marts.
+IT professional with experience working with application teams, engineers, and developers to deliver projects.
+I have worked on projects for data warehouses, data marts, and data center server installs.
 I am brushing up on my SQL and SAS skills.
 Learning new skills.
 Looking forward to new opportunities.

 *   🌍  I'm based in United States
 *   🧠  I'm learning Python